 First things first: without special tests or examinations, it isn’t possible.
-Even pregnancy computers that determine the temperature and concistency of cervical mucus can only approximate fertile days.
+Even pregnancy computers that determine the temperature and consistency of cervical mucus can only approximate fertile days.

 How does pregnancy work?

 In order to become pregnant, sperm must unite with the egg in the fallopian tube.
 In this context, the most important date is the ovulation itself.
+At this point in time, the woman ovulates, which means one or more eggs are released from one of the woman´s ovaries.
 Here’s the problem: ovulation can’t be determined with 100% accuracy.
 In a 28-day cycle, for example, ovulation occurs between the 13th and the 17th day.
 Unfortunately, very few women have cycles of a consistent length.